Cisco-Talos/clamav-documentation/src/faq/faq-eol.md

 # End of Life Policy (EOL)

-The naming convention for ClamAV releases uses three numbers (X.Y.Z) where the first two (X.Y) identify a feature release and the last one (Z) a patch release.
+The naming convention for ClamAV releases uses three numbers (X.Y.Z) where the first two (X.Y) identify a feature release and the last one (Z) a patch version.

-As of April, 2021, the latest feature release is 0.103.0 and the latest patch release is 0.103.2.
+As of July, 2021, the latest feature release is 0.103 and the latest patch version is 0.103.3.

 ## ClamAV Versions Supported by the Official Signature Databases